Are you ready to start running but don’t know where to begin? Running is a healthy lifestyle sport that can be picked up at any age.

 These extra motivators will help you keep it up for years to come.

 Start small and gradually increase your weekly time or distance.
-Follow a reputable training plan to help you get off to a good start and prevent over-training.
+Follow a reputable training plan or join a beginners’ training group to help you get off to a good start and prevent over-training.

 Remember, marathoners and half marathoners don’t happen overnight.
 Be consistent with your running and you’ll see progress.

-Try a training plan like Cool Running’s Couch to 5K.
-These schedules include a mix of running and walking.
+Try a walk to run or 5K training plan that includes a mix of running and walking.
 Starting off with a mix of both allows your body to better adapt to the demands of running and can keep you from having pain.
 Doing too much too soon is usually a recipe for injury.

 When you start a new sport or exercise regime, it’s normal to feel some post-workout muscle soreness for a few days.
 If you feel any unusual pains in your joints, bones, or muscles — during a run or for more than 48 hours following a run, get checked by a medical specialist.
 The sooner, the better.
 Unusual pains can lead to or be a sign of injury and the quicker you care for it, the quicker you’re back to running.

 If you get off to a good start, running can be a real joy.
-Give yourself at least 6 weeks to see some results and for it to feel easier.
+Give yourself at least 6 to 10 weeks to see some results and for it to feel easier.
+IT takes time and your patience in the beginning will reward you for years to come.

 Are you just starting to run?
 What helps you?
 Tell us in the comments below.